What is the CloudBC Marketplace?

 - third-party certification assurances applicable to the security of the services

 - contact information for the vendor’s Relationship Manager

-In many instances, customers will be able to purchase commodity-like services by simply evaluating supplier information available on the Marketplace.
-For more complex requirements, customers may opt to run a secondary selection process with the relevant suppliers in the Marketplace.
+In many instances, eligible customers will be able to purchase commodity-like services by simply evaluating supplier information available on the CloudBC Marketplace.
+For more complex requirements, they may opt to run a secondary selection process with the relevant suppliers in the CloudBC Marketplace.

 CloudBC Framework Agreements (CFAs) are negotiated with qualifying vendors and include a wide breadth of best practice terms and conditions.
-These terms & conditions are automatically available to customers to include in their purchase contracts with vendors.
-Customers may opt to negotiate other or additional terms & conditions with the negotiated CFA as a starting point.
+These terms & conditions are automatically available to eligible customers to include in their purchase contracts with vendors.
+The organizations may opt to negotiate other or additional terms & conditions with the negotiated CFA as a starting point.

 An Invitation to Establish Eligibility to Submit Infrastructure-as-a-Service and Platform-as-a-Service Offers (ITSO) to select eligible vendors to provide IaaS and PaaS services through the CloudBC Marketplace was issued on July 15, 2016.
 The ITSO will remain open for five years, with Intakes for submissions being issued at least once per year.

 These are organizations that are eligible to issue solicitations or enter contracts under CloudBC Framework Agreements.

-The organizations that fund and govern CloudBC are all eligible customers.
+The organizations that fund and govern CloudBC – the participating organizations – are all eligible customers.
 These organizations are: